Royal Four Towns Hall

 Frequently asked questions

-Who can hire the hall? +
+Who can hire the Royal Four Towns Hall? +

-Is there a kitchen? +
+Is there a kitchen I can use? +

 How do I find out what’s on? +

-Has the hall got WiFi? +
+Does the hall have WiFi? +

 Does the Community Council run the hall? +